-The written report of the assessment should be shared openly with the person and their representatives and other MDT members to enable them to understand the rationale underpinning the professionals' position on capacity for the arrangements of the conditional discharge and provide an opportunity for challenge and review.
+The written report of the assessment should be shared openly with the person and their representatives and other MDT members to enable them to understand the rationale underpinning the professionals' position on discharge and provide an opportunity for challenge and review.
 An example of a robust capacity assessment report is detailed in Appendix Three (this is anonymised and contains information from a range of people's capacity assessments to avoid identification).

 Where there is a difference of opinion on the outcome of the capacity assessment, this should be discussed at length and resolved.
-In many situations open discussion of the reasons for the difference will lead to resolution, but in those cases that remain unresolved despite best efforts and mediation it may be necessary to involve local staff specialising in law, legal professionals, independent experts and the Court of Protection.
-If this action is required it should not be unnecessarily delayed.
+In many situations open discussion of the reasons for the difference will lead to resolution, but in those cases that remain unresolved despite best efforts and mediation it may be necessary to involve legal professionals, independent experts and the Court of Protection.